siudeks/tech-spikes/akka-actor-as-function-orchestrator/src/main/java/com/example/demo/README.md

-Controller method is - the most often - a simple Request/Response operation.
-At least it seems so from perspective of the invoker.
+Rest ontroller's method is expected to be a (simple?)
+Request/Response operation between Http request and internal application services.
+At least it looks like so from perspective of the invoker.

+In fact, there is a place when uncontrolled blow of coding is starting

+Let's skip Rest Controllers with synchronous access to multiple data sources, becaus it is Developers, when they create separated services to support

 ## Interesting links